How common is HIV among transgender people?

 How does HIV affect trans people differently?

-Risk factors for HIV acquisition include anal sex or vaginal/frontal sex without a condom and sharing needles and other equipment to inject drugs.
+Risk factors for HIV acquisition include anal sex and vaginal/frontal sex without a condom and sharing needles and other equipment to inject drugs.
 Some trans people also share needles for injecting hormones.

 Trans people may not have access to HIV prevention information and services that use appropriate language to describe their body parts and how they have sex.
-They may also have limited access to pre-exposure prophylaxis, or PrEP.
+But their awareness of PrEP is high.
+According to the CDC, more than 90% of HIV-negative trans women are aware of PrEP and 32% have used it, figures that compare favorably with those for gay and bisexual men.

-The first approved medication for PrEP, Truvada (tenofovir disoproxil fumarate/emtricitabine), has been tested in a few hundred trans women and shown to be highly effective at preventing HIV when used consistently.
+The first approved PrEP pill, tenofovir disoproxil fumarate/emtricitabine (TDF/FTC, Truvada and generic equivalents), has been tested in transgender women and shown to be highly effective at preventing HIV when used consistently.
+TDF/FTC is also effective for cisgender (non-trans) women, but it has not been studied for trans men.

-A large study of Descovy (tenofovir alafenamide/emtricitabine), the second PrEP option approved for some people, did not include cisgender women or trans men, and the Food and Drug Administration declined to approve it for people who have vaginal or frontal sex until more research is done.
+The second PrEP pill, tenofovir alafenamide/emtricitabine (TAF/FTC, Descovy), is also effective for trans women.
+However, the initial large trials did not include cisgender women or trans men, so the Food and Drug Administration declined to approve Descovy for people exposed to HIV via vaginal or frontal sex until more research is done.
+Such studies are underway.

-Transgender and gender-nonconforming people often face stigma and discrimination, which contributes to higher levels of unemployment, poverty, homelessness, sex work, depression, other mental health issues, substance use, incarceration and violence, all of which are linked to higher rates of HIV.
+Transgender, gender-nonconforming and nonbinary people often face stigma and discrimination, which contributes to higher levels of unemployment, poverty, homelessness, sex work, depression, other mental health problems, substance use, incarceration and violence—all of which are linked to higher rates of HIV.

-In addition, many trans people have had negative experiences with health providers, which discourages them from seeking care.
-Finding providers who are knowledgeable about and sensitive toward transgender and gender-nonconforming people can be challenging.
-The Transgender Law Center’s Positively Trans survey found that respondents’ top health concerns were gender-affirming and nondiscriminatory health care, hormone therapy and mental health care.
+In addition, many trans people have had negative experiences with the health system, which discourages them from seeking care.
+Finding providers who are knowledgeable about and sensitive toward transgender and gender-nonconforming people can be challenging, but LGBTQ and trans advocacy organizations and local AIDS service organizations may be able to point you in the right direction.